stan7123/similarities/README.md

 ### Download image

 To download the image call: http://localhost/download/[image_id] .
-There will be redirection to the image direct URL.
+There will be redirection to image's direct URL.

 An exemplary **curl** call: `curl -v http://localhost/download/99f557a0-3f00-4715-bb58-d74013ef541f`